Reviewed: September 29, 2019

 Before a wildfire, get prepared:

 - Have particulate respirators (at a minimum) on hand.
 These respirators only protect against particles.
 They do not protect against chemicals, gases, or vapors, and are intended only for low hazard levels and not for long-term use.
 Buy masks labelled N-95 or higher They should have two separate straps that go completely around your head and an adjustable nose piece. if you have existing lung or heart issues you may need a different type of mask, so check with your doctor.
-Wear the mask when you are outdoors!!
-Remember – these masks are not intended for children!
+Remember – these masks are not intended for children.

 During a wildfire, if you are able to stay in your home, keep indoor air as clean as possible: